cds-snc/notification-terraform/docs/commitSigning.md

 > ℹ️ **You already have an SSH key.** Everyone signs into GitHub via SSO using an SSH key for git auth already.
 Signing commits with that same key is the fastest path - GitHub just needs you to also register it as a **Signing Key** (separate from the **Authentication Key** use you already have).
 You do **not** need to generate a new key pair for this.

+> ⭐ **SSH is the preferred signing method for CDS Notify repos.** It reuses the key you already have, has no agent/`pinentry` headaches, and is what the [Set up SSH signing](#scenario-a-set-up-ssh-signing) scenario below walks you through.
+GPG still works and is fully supported, but if you're choosing a method or want to simplify, choose SSH.

 ## Which scenario are you in?

 Run this once to find out: